skimpa/hacking/README.md

 This is a piece of code that performs a SYN-flood against a server.

 To take down a typical residential line in 2017, this code would have to be run from at least 4 different machines against the same server.
-IP Addresses in the code need to be modified to be your target IP address, rather than 10.44.55.5 which is my server.

 The code uses raw sockets to initiate a TCP session with a server and sends a SYN The server responds with a SYN/ACK and then awaits a ACK.The program then repeatedly sends more SYN's.